 Parties would be well advised to consider at an early stage their intentions behind entering into any such restrictive covenant or other restraint of trade – whether or not expressly written into the contract – which may come under close scrutiny, and prove to be a fundamental factor, in determining its enforceability in any future litigation.

-If you are a law firm, a professional practice partnership or LLP and would like to discuss any issues relating to restrictive covenants or any other restraint of trade, please contact Partner David Fisher or Associate Pooja Dasgupta, both of whom specialise in partnership and employment issues.
+If you are a law firm, a professional practice partnership or LLP and would like to discuss any issues relating to restrictive covenants or any other restraint of trade, please contact Partner David Fisher who specialises in partnership and employment issues.

 This article was first published by Law360.